-Now active placebos are much more effective than passive placebos.
-An active placebo isn’t just sugar or starch, it’s some medicine that in some way causes some response in the body which is uncomfortable.
-So, it’s like giving somebody niacin that will make them flush, or giving them something that will give them a dry mouth—something so that the person can feel a change in the body, even if that change in the body has nothing to do with the purported effect of the placebo.
+Active placebos are much more effective than passive placebos.
+An active placebo isn’t just sugar or starch; it’s a medicine that in some way causes some response in the body which is uncomfortable.
+It’s like giving somebody niacin that will make them flush, or giving them something that will give them a dry mouth—a reaction so that the person can feel a change in the body, even if that change in the body has nothing to do with the purported effect of the placebo.

 This is a transcript from the video series The Science of Mindfulness: A Research-Based Path to Well-Being.
 Watch it now, on The Great Courses Plus.

-To get really effective though, it helps to move beyond pills.
-Injections tend to be much more effective than pills.
-And active injections, in other words injections of substances that change how we feel in the body, are more effective than injections of saline.
+To be truly effective though, it helps to move beyond pills.
+Injections tend to be more effective than pills; active injections—injections of substances that change how we feel in the body—are more effective than injections of saline.

 The Remarkable Power of Placebos

-Let me give you some examples.
-One of them that dates from the ’70s involved treatment for temporomandibular joint disorder, which is pain that occurs in the joints of the jaw muscles and the jaw joint.
-It was thought, in the 1960s and the 1970s, that the epidemic of temporomandibular joint problems that was happening at the time were probably due to the deterioration of the joints.
-And oral surgeons were busy putting replacement disks into the joint.
-They used Teflon for example, for some of them.
-But the problem was that the Teflon started to deteriorate, and they had big problems.
+Examples can help illustrate this point more clearly.
+One that dates from the 1970s involved treatment for temporomandibular joint disorder (TMJ), a pain that occurs in the joints of the jaw muscles and the jaw joint.
+It was thought, in the 1960s and the 1970s, that the epidemic of temporomandibular joint problems that were occurring at the time was probably due to the deterioration of the joints.
+Oral surgeons were busy putting replacement disks into the joint.
+One solution used Teflon for, for some of them.
+But the problem was that the Teflon started to deteriorate, creating big problems.

-So, one enterprising group of dentists who thought, you know, I don’t think this is about the structure of the jaw, I think this is about the patient’s attitude toward the TMJ symptoms—they decided to try an intervention called “sham tooth grinding.”
-And what they did was they created a dental instrument that was about an inch in diameter, and maybe six or eight inches long, that vibrated a lot.
+One enterprising group of dentists thought that it wasn’t about the structure of the jaw, but the patient’s attitude toward the TMJ symptoms.
+They decided to try an intervention called “sham tooth grinding.”
+What they did was they created a dental instrument about an inch in diameter, and maybe six or eight inches long, that vibrated a lot.

 Solving Angina Pain

 There was a common surgery that was done for angina pain.
-Angina pain, as you probably know, is pain that comes from partial or greater occlusion of blood vessels in and around the heart.
-And it’s a kind of chest pain that comes from this.
-And it was found that they could do something called “mammary artery ligation” to resolve this.
-And what they would do is the following surgery.
-First, they would open up the chest.
-They made an incision all the way from the collar bone down most of the way to the naval.
-Then they would saw through the breastbone, they would retract the rib cage, and they would tie off this artery, the mammary artery, and then sew people back again.
-And the logic behind this was that by tying off the mammary artery, you’d induce the heart to grow collateral vessels.
-It was kind of like creating nature’s own bypass, if you will.
+Angina pain is pain that comes from partial or greater occlusion of blood vessels in and around the heart, a kind of chest pain.
+Doctors found that they could do something called “mammary artery ligation” to resolve this with the following surgery: First, they would open up the chest cavity.
+They made an incision from the collar bone down most of the way to the naval.
+Then they would saw through the breastbone, retract the rib cage, and tie off the mammary artery, and then sew people back again.
+The logic behind this was that by tying off the mammary artery, the heart could be induced to grow collateral vessels, like creating a natural bypass.

-And it used to work pretty well.
-They got 80 percent to 90 percent success rate of people recovering from angina pain with the surgery.
-The only fly in the ointment was that every once in a while, somebody would subsequently die—not usually from the surgery, but die from other causes.
-And upon autopsy, they never found the collateral vessels.
-So that raised the question, what’s up?
-What could be causing the relief from the pain?
+The procedure often worked well.
+They had an 80-90% success rate of people recovering from angina pain with the surgery.
+The only fly in the ointment was that once in a while, someone would subsequently die—not usually from the surgery, but from other causes.
+Upon autopsy, they never found the collateral vessels.
+It raised the question: What could be causing the relief from the pain?

-One enterprising group of doctors thought, let’s test this more scientifically.
-And they took the next series of patients that came into their hospital, who were appropriate candidates for mammary artery ligation, and they did most of the surgery as usual.
+One enterprising group of doctors thought to test the procedure more scientifically.
+They took the next series of patients that came into their hospital, who were appropriate candidates for mammary artery ligation, and they performed most of the surgery as usual.

-They did the incision from the collar bone down, they sawed through the breastbone, they retracted the ribcage.
-But they didn’t actually touch the heart.
-They just sewed people back up again and told them that they had had successful mammary artery ligation.
+They did the incision from the collar bone down, sawed through the breastbone, and then retracted the ribcage.
+But they didn’t touch the heart.
+They sewed people back up again and informed them that they had had successful mammary artery ligation.
 They then followed these patients and saw what happened once they healed.
-And what did they discover?
-Eighty to ninety percent success rates—same success rates that they had with the real mammary artery ligation.
+Approximately 80-90% success rates—the same success rates that they had with the real mammary artery ligation.

-Now, you as a modern person may be thinking there’s an ethical problem with this.
-And indeed, perhaps there was an ethical problem.
-It’s a little hard to find this journal article.
-It just so happens that the journal article reporting on the surgery was published by a little publishing house that is literally just down the road from where I live in Massachusetts.
-The name of the journal, you’ve probably never heard of it, it’s called The New England Journal of Medicine.
-And it was published there in 1959 without a single mention of ethical issues.
+As a modern person, you may be thinking there’s an ethical problem with this.
+Indeed, perhaps there was an ethical problem.
+It’s difficult to find this journal article.
+It just so happens that the journal article reporting on the surgery was published by The New England Journal of Medicine, published in 1959 without a single mention of ethical issues.
 The next year, it caused quite a stir.
-Another team of doctors did the exact same surgery on a new group of patients, also not telling them about it.
+Another team of doctors reproduced the surgery on a new group of patients, also not telling them about it.
 That was published in The American Journal of Cardiology in 1960.

-And then the lawyers got involved.
-They started saying, you can’t do that.
-These are human beings.
-You have to give informed consent—which, while I’m very sympathetic to that argument, entered us into the Dark Ages.
-Because then, how are we to know going forward, when a surgical intervention seemed to be helpful to people and eliminate pain, or reduce pain, how could we know whether it was a placebo effect or the effect of the surgery?
+After that, the lawyers got involved.
+They raised the issue that procedures like this could not be done on people, as they have to be given informed consent.
+While I’m very sympathetic to that argument, it entered us into the Dark Ages in a sense.
+How are we to know going forward, when a surgical intervention seemed to be helpful to people and eliminate pain, or reduce pain—how could we know whether it was a placebo effect or the effect of the surgery?
 Frankly, we couldn’t.

 Learn more about advantages and disadvantages of rules over standards

-Until the year 2000, when we started coming out of the Dark Ages because of a team of enterprising surgeons and researchers at the University of Texas because they actually came up with a plan by which they could do placebo controlled surgery, and get it passed by an institutional review board, because it was an ethical plan.
-And here’s what they did.
-They took subjects and they told them in advance that they were going to be randomly distributed to either arthroscopic debridement, which meant making little incisions around the knee to do arthroscopic surgery, and smoothing out the structures under the kneecap, arthroscopic lavage, which meant washing out the structures under the kneecap, or the incisions only.
+They took subjects and they told them in advance that they were going to be randomly distributed to either arthroscopic debridement—making little incisions around the knee to do arthroscopic surgery and smoothing out the structures under the kneecap— and arthroscopic lavage, which meant washing out the structures under the kneecap, or the incisions only.
 That was the placebo group.
-And they followed these folks for two years.

-The study was very well done because what happened was, the surgeons did the surgery, but then they never saw the patients again.
-The researchers followed them in the post-operative period, and then on over the next two years.
-And the researchers were completely blind to the condition.
-They had no idea who had had the surgery, and who had not had real surgery but only had placebo interventions.
+The study was very well done; the surgeons did the surgery, but they never saw the patients again.
+The researchers followed them in the postoperative period and then over the next two years.
+The researchers were completely blind to the condition; they had no idea who had had the surgery, and who had not had real surgery but only had placebo interventions.

 Learn more about choosing mindfulness practices for your own life

-Everybody improved.
-Real surgery had no advantage over the placebo at any point during two years following surgery.
-This is very powerful stuff.
+Everybody improved: Real surgery had no advantage over the placebo at any point during two years following surgery.
+This is powerful stuff.

 Acupuncture and Placebos

 Let’s look at acupuncture.
 These effects aren’t simply limited to surgery.
-In 2005, there were two large, high quality trials in patients with headache.
-They found little difference between the effects of acupuncture and placebo acupuncture, but a very big difference between placebo acupuncture and no acupuncture at all.
+In 2005, there were two large, high-quality trials in patients with headache.
+They found little difference between the effects of acupuncture and placebo acupuncture, but a big difference between placebo acupuncture and no acupuncture at all.
 It turned out that placebo acupuncture was pretty much as good as real acupuncture.

-Josephine Briggs is the doctor who’s the director of the National Institute for Health, the Center for Complementary and Alternative Medicine here in the United States, and she’s come to the conclusion that acupuncture is a particularly effective placebo intervention.
-It’s so well-designed with a whole ritual, it involves breaking of the skin—which we know works so much better than simply taking pills—it requires time, and the person has a full-body experience when they go in for acupuncture.
+Josephine Briggs—a doctor and the director of the National Institute for Health, the Center for Complementary and Alternative Medicine here in the United States—came concluded that acupuncture is a particularly effective placebo intervention.
+It’s so well-designed as a whole ritual: It involves breaking of the skin—which we know works better than simply taking pills, it requires time, and the person has a full-body experience when they go in for acupuncture.

 Knowing It’s a Placebo

-Perhaps even more remarkably, we now know that placebo interventions will work even when people know that they’re getting a placebo intervention.
+Perhaps even more remarkably, we now know that placebo intervention works even when people know that they’re getting a placebo intervention.

-There’s a center for placebo studies in one of the Harvard teaching hospitals, and they took 80 patients who were randomized to either open label placebo pills—in other words, they were told this.
-They were told placebo pills are made of an inert substance, like sugar pills, and they’ve been shown in clinical studies to provide significant improvement in irritable bowel syndromes through mind-body self-healing processes.
-And the subjects had irritable bowel syndrome.
-So they thought, OK, this can work.
-But they were told that these are sugar pills, and they were told the truth, which is that sugar pills do help with this disorder.
-So they either got the placebo pills, or they were in no treatment control group that got the same quality and type of interaction with the providers, but no placebos.
-The people with the open label placebos had significantly higher global improvement scores on their irritable bowel syndrome symptoms at both 11 day midpoint of the study, and at the 21 day end point.
+There’s a center for placebo studies in one of the Harvard teaching hospitals.
+There, they took 80 patients who were randomized to either open-label placebo pills or they were in the no-treatment control group that got the same quality and type of interaction with the providers, but no placebos.
+In other words, participants were told the placebo pills are made of an inert substance, like sugar pills; they have been shown in clinical studies to provide significant improvement in irritable bowel syndromes through mind-body self-healing processes.
+The subjects had irritable bowel syndrome, and they were told the truth, which is that sugar pills do help with this disorder.
+The people with the open-label placebos had significantly higher global improvement scores on their irritable bowel syndrome symptoms at both the 11-day midpoint of the study, and at the 21-day endpoint.